avontd2868/bioinformatics-2/README.md

 bioinformatics
 ==============
-This repository contains some commonly-used bioinformatics functions in Python.
+This repository contains some commonly-used bioinformatics functions written in Python 3.
 These were mainly written for learning purposes.

-I work for an academic institute doing research on gene expression profiling using our own custom-designed microarrays.
-Basically, I got tired of using piece-meal software packages and web-based programs to accomplish the bioinformatics tasks needed on a daily basis.
-So, I started learning Python to circumvent some of our obstacles.

 The module [LisaPySeq.py] () can be used without installation of Biopython.

 Contact
 =======
 Email lisa.johnson.cohen@gmail.com or lcohen49@hboi.fau.edu.

+I work for an academic institute doing research on gene expression profiling using our own custom-designed microarrays.
+Basically, I got tired of using piece-meal software packages and web-based programs to accomplish the bioinformatics tasks needed on a daily basis.
+So, I started learning Python to circumvent some of our obstacles.

 Installation instructions
 =========================
 Download [LisaPySeq.py] () into a working directory.